 - find interface names available to nmap

-- to find servers with a particular port open on a subnet, try this Python code that scans for servers without nmap.
+- to find servers with a particular port open on a subnet, try my Python findssh program that scans for servers without nmap.

 - If you don’t install Npcap when asked in the nmapdoes not work.
 Nmap claimed no host existed at a known working IP address.